owlprotocol/contracts/packages/owlprotocol-contracts/README.md

-# Project Title
+# OWL Protocol Contracts

-See [TEMPLATE.md](./TEMPLATE.md) for more info on cloning.
+See [OWLArchitecture](../../OWLArchitecture.drawio) for more info on cloning.

-See [CONTRACTS.md]('./CONTRACTS.md) for more info on using the smart contracts.
+See [contracts](./contracts) for more info on using the smart contracts.

 DEPLOYMENT

-Run `ProxyFactory.ts` script.
+In [deploy](./deploy/), run `ProxyFactory.ts` script.
 Take the address outputted and place it in variable `ProxyFactoryAddress` in `CrafterTransfer.ts`